eduardoleao052/CNN-from-scratch/README.md

 ## 1. Project Structure

-- `data/` : Folder to store training and testing datasets.
-Currently holds MNIST dataset, which is the default.

 - `models/` : Folder which stores the saved models.
 Further explaination in section 2.

 - `layers.py` : File containing every layer of the CNN.
 Each layer is a class with a `.forward` and `.backward` method.